Aelisya/AdGuard-Home-Filters/README.md

 Basic One on the repo or microsoft plus (unlock all microsoft domain).

 ## Ok and the upstream DNS ?
-For that i use Quad9
+For that i use these DNSCRYPT (fastest in my network (two ipv6 and one of the first two in ipv4 (fallback))) :

+    sdns://AQcAAAAAAAAAFlsyMDAxOmJjODoxODIwOjUwZDo6MV0g6Q3ZfapcbHgiHKLF7QFoli0Ty1Vsz3RXs1RUbxUrwZAcMi5kbnNjcnlwdC1jZXJ0LnNjYWxld2F5LWFtcw
+    sdns://AQcAAAAAAAAAFlsyMDAxOmJjODoxODI0OjczODo6MV0gAyfzz5J-mV9G-yOB4Hwcdk7yX12EQs5Iva7kV3oGtlEgMi5kbnNjcnlwdC1jZXJ0LmFjc2Fjc2FyLWFtcy5jb20
+    sdns://AQcAAAAAAAAADTUxLjE1LjEyMi4yNTAg6Q3ZfapcbHgiHKLF7QFoli0Ty1Vsz3RXs1RUbxUrwZAcMi5kbnNjcnlwdC1jZXJ0LnNjYWxld2F5LWFtcw

 ## And for the protocol ?
-I use DNSCRYPT because he do like DNSSEC on all request and the server i use is in the same datacenter that my own server so y have a very low lattency resolution
+I use DNSCRYPT because he protect more than DoH DoT or DoQ.

 ## For the DNS priming servers ?
-i don't really need it (since DNSCRYPT have in it's stamps the ip of the server but i let quad9) Quad9 : 9.9.9.9
+i don't really need it (since DNSCRYPT have in it's stamps the ip of the server but i config the localhost) Quad9 : 127.0.0.1

 ## Source
 - [DMN - NEXTDNS](https://github.com/nextdns/metadata/)